joelchan/notes/content/C- Incrementally processing notes is a key user behavior to promote synthesis.md

+---
+title: "C- Incrementally processing notes is a key user behavior to promote synthesis"
+enableToc: false # do not show a table of contents on this page
+---
 Authored By:: [[P- Rob Haisfield]], [[P- Brendan Langen]]

 This claim is a response to [[Q- What workflows and behaviors facilitate synthesis]].